Somnambulisma

 The generations of the bird are all

-By water washed away
+By water washed away.
+They follow after.

 They follow, follow, follow, in water washed away.